Watlington and Princes Risborough Railway: Watlington and Princes Risborough

 The rival proposal was announced on 12 May 1868: a railway branch line was to link Watlington with Princes Risborough, on the former Wycombe Railway, now taken over by the Great Western Railway.
 Princes Risborough was a junction for the main line to Oxford via Thame, and a branch to Aylesbury.
-Events moved swiftly and the Watlington and Princes Risborough Railway received the Royal Assent on 26 July 1869.
+Events moved swiftly and the Watlington and Princes Risborough Railway Act 1869 (32 & 33 Vict. c. cxliii) authorising the Watlington and Princes Risborough Railway received royal assent on 26 July 1869.

 It was to be a line 8+1/2 mi in length, and the authorised capital was £36,000; the estimated cost of construction was £33,889.
 The prime mover in getting the scheme implemented was the Earl of Macclesfield, whose seat was near Watlington, and the chairman of the company was Thomas Taylor, an exceedingly wealthy Lancashire cotton manufacturer now living locally.
 In fact only £8,000 of the company's capital was subscribed by other individuals.

 At this time the Wycombe Railway was a broad gauge single line; the Watlington line would form a junction with it three-quarters of one mile (3/4 mi) west of Princes Risborough, and the section from the junction to the station would be made mixed gauge.
 However, the Wycombe Railway was converted to standard gauge by the time of construction of the Watlington line, so that mixed gauge was unnecessary.